wiggitywhitney/vibe_practice/docs/journal/JOURNAL_INSTRUCTIONS.md

 - [ ] Included visual verification steps performed
 - [ ] Included changes to development process
 - [ ] Added Technical Decisions section with rationales for key choices
+- [ ] Verified all Technical Decisions are based ONLY on evidence, with NO speculation about alternatives not discussed
 - [ ] Used two separate Next Steps sections correctly
 - [ ] Added appropriate date tags to Previous Next Steps items
 - [ ] Sorted Previous Next Steps from newest to oldest